BUPT-GAMMA/OpenHGNN/README.md

 # OpenHGNN
-This is an open-source toolkit for Heterogeneous Graph Neural Network(OpenHGNN) based on [DGL](https://github.com/dmlc/dgl).
-We will integrate SOTA models of heterogeneous graph.
+This is an open-source toolkit for Heterogeneous Graph Neural Network(OpenHGNN) based on [DGL [Deep Graph Library]](https://github.com/dmlc/dgl).
+We integrate SOTA models of heterogeneous graph.

 [Test Version]For now, we just release some models for some researchers to run the experiments.